-The status of the operands and the RLO can be displayed by means of the test function 'Debug → Monitor'.

-You can modify and/or display the status of variables by means of the test function 'PLC → Monitor/Modify Variables'.
+- The status of the operands and the RLO can be displayed by means of the test function 'Debug → Monitor'. - The status of the operands and the RLO can be displayed by means of the test function 'PLC → Monitor/Modify Variables'.